 Some of the happiest times of my life as a child were in summer Daily Vacation Bible School and that wonderful experience continues in many churches today.
 Kids have a wonderful week, but thoughtful communications can extend that week into a continuing relationship with the church.

-There are several ways you can do this, but the over-riding idea is that you need to intentionally communicate connect with parents, let them know what else is going on for their children at the church, and invite them to take part in it.
+There are several ways you can do this, but the over-riding idea is that you need to intentionally communicate to connect with parents, to let them know what else is going on for their children at the church, and invite them to take part in it.

 Why this is so important

 If you asked a person in the neighborhood of your church, who does not go to your church, "What does our church do on Sundays for children?" you would most likely be met with a blank stare.
 Most people who do not go to church have no idea what people do in church other than the media picture of people standing around singing with their hands in the air.

 The parents of the neighborhood children you worked so hard to reach so their kids would come to VBS are no different.
 To many of them the church is providing a nice summer community service and they get a few hours of free (or almost free, as many VBS programs charge these days) child care for a week.
 That the church has anything else of value for their kids is probably something that never crossed their minds.

 For the church staff putting on VBS that's difficult to imagine, but it's true and though you want people to so love VBS they will bring their kids back on Sunday to your children's program and begin a relationship with the church, this won't happen unless you are intentional about it.
 Here's how to do it:

 Ways to connect with parents

 You have their contact information from the sign-ups for the kids and the parents show up to pick up their kids each day.
 This provides you with multiple ways to communicate with them, develop a relationship and invite them back.
 Here are some ideas:

 After each day you could send a short email or post on social media to/for the parents with a message "Here is what your kids learned today and here is what we have planned for tomorrow!"